 3. Proven Models Reduce Risk

-Franchises offer tested playbooks, minimizing the pitfalls of first-time U.S. business ownership.
-Moreover, when holding foreign companies accountable to structured systems, you reduce risk exposure—not just for the investor, but the franchisor and the host community.
+Franchises models provide proven methods that help minimize the risks associated with new owners investing in their first U.S. business venture.
+Moreover, when holding foreign companies accountable to structured systems, you reduce risk exposure, both as an investor, the franchisor, and the local community.

 4. Visa Pathways That Align With Investment Policy